parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

     - The Professional Standards Authority holds a list of accredited voluntary registers which they have independently assessed against their own standards.
 They cover professions that are not regulated by law, such as psychotherapists.
   - Review the reports for the provider by the _Care Quality Commission (CQC)_ – website below.
   - Some professionals work across both NHS and private services whereas others just work in one.
 - More information is available on the NHS website.

----

-## Private Social Care
+### Private Social Care

-- Arrange a **Needs Assessment** through your local council Adult Social Care department.
-- If eligible, a **Financial Assessment** determines council contribution.
+As indicated above, social care is not necessarily provided as a free public service.
+To request a Needs Assessment, Contact your local council Adult Social Care department.
+If care is recommended, they will conduct a Financial Assessment.
+This determines if the council will contribute to the cost or not.

 ---